Introducing LLMQuery Framework: Scaling GenAI Automation with Prompt Templates

 Large Language Models have completely changed how we automate, create, and solve problems.

-Integrating and experimenting these models with different providers, along with optimizing LLM Prompts and benchmarking them with available providers can feel overwhelming.
-That’s why I’m excited to introduce llmquery, a project I’ve started this year to make interacting with Large Language Models and prototyping new GenAI-powered applications simpler, faster, and more scalable.
+Integrating and experimenting with these models across different providers, along with optimizing LLM prompts and benchmarking them, can feel overwhelming.
+That’s why I built llmquery this year, to make interacting with Large Language Models and prototyping new GenAI-powered applications simpler and faster.

 llmquery can do: